sumanprasad007/my_blogs/clkjr7xj7000409js034f7lqx.md

 b.
 Compare and contrast local and remote backends in Terraform.

 Answer: Local backend stores the state file on the local file system of the machine running Terraform.
 This approach is suitable for solo projects or small teams.
-On the other hand, remote backends store the state file in a shared location, such as AWS S3 or HashiCorp Consul.
+On the other hand, remote backends store the state file in a shared location, such as AWS S3 or HashiCorp Cloud.
 This enables collaboration among team members and ensures state locking to prevent concurrent updates.

 c.
 How can you migrate Terraform state from local to remote backend?

 Answer: To migrate Terraform state from local to remote backend, you can follow these steps:

 1. Set up the remote backend and configure it with access credentials.